CFLE-Approved Program Application

 - Select your level of certification — either provisional or full

 - Upload your completed coursework checklist from your school (filled out according to the instructions on the checklist).
-Find the checklist on your program's webpage in our Degree Programs Guide.
+Find your school's checklist.

 - Submit an original, official transcript showing degree completion and successful completion of the required coursework.